TechnicJelle/CMGT_GraduationReport/report.typ

 while still allowing direct access to the raw Vulkan API in other places.

 You can use multiple of these together, for their different purposes.

+These are also sometimes referred to as "helper libraries".

 ==== Existing implementations